-Can a claim for bad faith be maintained against a decedent’s insurance company, where the claimant failed to file a timely creditor claim against the estate?
-A new Florida case says yes, the bad faith claim against the insurance company can be maintained without filing a timely creditor claim in decedent’s estate.
+Can a claim for bad faith be maintained against a decedent’s insurance company, where the claimant failed to file a timely creditor claim against the estate of the decedent?
+A new Florida case says yes, the bad faith claim against the insurance company can be maintained.

 The sequence of events highlighted by the Majority are as follows:

 - Decedent and Victim were involved in an accident which killed Decedent and left Victim permanently injured and incapacitated.

 - Victim sued the personal representatives of Decedent’s estate for negligence in a civil action but did not file a creditor claim in the Estate.